alinz/Proton.js/README.md

-Classy.js
+Proton.js (used to be Classy.js)
 ==========

 Description
 ----------------
-Classy.js is a tiny framework for writing inheritance in JavaScript.
+Proton.js is a tiny framework for writing inheritance in JavaScript.
 It's currently less than 500 bytes.
 437, to be exact, even without gzip.

 Introduction & Motivation
 -----------------
-I created Classy.js after visiting **John Resig**'s popular [Simple JavaScript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) post in his blog.
+I created Proton.js after visiting **John Resig**'s popular [Simple JavaScript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) post in his blog.
 I sat down and tried to rewrite his implementation in my own version and design.
 I saw so many tutorials about how to do inheritance in javascript **BUT** one thing that bothered me a lot is using `new` during the inheritance implementation.

 For example: